|Nutrition Facts (per serving)|

 1/4 teaspoon freshly ground black pepper

-Preheat oven to 450 F. Pat the fish fillets dry with a paper towel.
+Preheat oven to 450 F. Pat fish fillets dry with a paper towel.

-In a small bowl, combine the mayonnaise, lemon juice, garlic, and black pepper thoroughly.
-Refrigerate for 30 minutes while preparing and baking the fish.
+In a small bowl, combine mayonnaise, lemon juice, garlic, and black pepper thoroughly.
+Refrigerate for 30 minutes while preparing and baking fish.

-Combine the garlic powder, paprika, crushed potato chips, and breadcrumbs in a shallow bowl.
-Put the beaten egg in a separate shallow bowl.
+Combine garlic powder, paprika, crushed potato chips, and breadcrumbs in a shallow bowl.
+Put beaten egg in a separate shallow bowl.

-Dip a fish fillet into the beaten egg on both sides, and shake off the excess.
-Dip it in the potato chip mixture on both sides and again shake off the extra.
-Place the fillet on a prepared baking sheet.
+Dip a fish fillet into beaten egg on both sides, and shake off excess.
+Dip it in potato chip mixture on both sides and again shake off extra.
+Place fillet on a prepared baking sheet.
 Repeat with remaining fillets.

 Bake for 10 to 15 minutes, or until fish flakes easily when tested with a fork.
-Serve immediately with the lemon-garlic aioli on the side.
+Serve immediately with lemon-garlic aioli on side.

 - Cooking time: It depends on the thickness of the fillets.
 One-inch fillets will take approximately 8 to 10 minutes.
 Adjust your cooking time accordingly for thicker or thinner fillets.